 Clinical vice president

-He is currently president of the British Geriatrics Society and chair of its board of trustees until November 2016, while previously holding positions as president-elect and secretary.
-He is also visiting professor of medicine for Older People at City University, London.
+He is immediate past president of the British Geriatrics Society having also been its honorary secretary.
+He is also visiting professor of medicine for older people at City, University of London.

-In addition to his medical qualifications and research doctorate, David has Masters Degrees in health management, health leadership, health care ethics and law.
-He was recently named in the HSJ top 100 clinical leaders and top 50 integrated care leaders lists.
-He tweets at @mancunianmedic.
+In addition to his medical qualifications and research doctorate, David has master's degrees in health leadership, healthcare ethics and law, and postgraduate diplomas in health service management and medical education.
+He was recently named in the Health Service Journal's top 100 clinical leaders and top 50 integrated care leaders lists.
+He tweets as @mancunianmedic.